The "handedness" of language: Directional symmetry breaking of sign usage in words: Results

-Using the Gini index on the distributions of letters (1-gram) and pairs of letters (2-gram) that occur at the left and right terminal positions of words in English, we can quantitatively express the visible difference between patterns of unequal occurrence of signs at the two ends seen in Figs.~\ref{fig1}~(b-c) and ~\ref{fig2}~(a-b).
-Figs.~\ref{fig1}~(d) and ~\ref{fig2}~(d) show the Lorenz curves - a graphical representation of the inequality of a distribution - for the occurrence probability of the different 1- and 2-grams anywhere in a sequence as well as the two terminal positions.
-Both diagrams clearly show that the probabilities of different signs to occur at the right terminal position, i.e., the end of a word, is more unequal than their occurrence probability in the beginning (i.e., left terminal position of a word), or indeed, anywhere in a sequence.
-This quantitatively establishes that there is relatively more variation in the letters (or letter pairs) at the start of a word - and conversely less so when ending it.
+Using the Gini index on the distributions of letters (1-gram) that occur at the left and right terminal positions of words in English, we can quantitatively express the visible difference between patterns of unequal occurrence of signs at the two ends seen in Figs~\ref{fig1}~(b-c).
+Fig~\ref{fig1}~(d) shows the Lorenz curve - a graphical representation of the inequality of a distribution - for the occurrence probability of the different 1-grams anywhere in a sequence as well as the two terminal positions.
+For a set of $N$ symbols ($x_1$, $x_2$, \ldots $x_N$) that are indexed according to their probability of occurrence in non-decreasing order ($P(x_i) \leq P(x_{i+1})$), the curve is obtained by joining using linear segments the points ($X_i, Y_i$), $i = 1, \ldots N$, where $X_i = i/N$ is the cumulative proportion of the population of symbols and $Y_i = \Sigma^{i}_{j=1} P(x_j)/\Sigma^{N}_{q=1} P(x_q)$ is the cumulative proportion of occurrence probabilities.
+The diagonal line represents the case of complete equality, so that higher inequality is manifested as greater deviation between the empirical curve - showing the cumulative probability of occurrence of signs arranged in a non-decreasing order of occurrence frequency - and the diagonal.
+The diagram clearly shows that for different signs the probabilities of occurring at the right terminal position, i.e., the end of a word, is more unequal than their occurrence probability in the beginning (i.e., left terminal position of a word), or indeed, anywhere in a sequence.
+This quantitatively establishes that there is relatively more variation in the letters at the start of a word - and conversely less so when ending it.
 It indicates an inherent left-right asymmetry in the sign usage distribution of words in English that is related to the different degrees of freedom associated with choosing letters that begin and end a word.
-This asymmetry is more pronounced for letters or 1-grams, as measured by the normalized difference of Gini indices for the two terminal positions, $\Delta G = -0.50$ (for details see Methods), than for 2-grams ($\Delta G = -0.25$) and becomes even less noticeable for higher-order $n$-grams.
-We have therefore focused on analysis using 1-grams for the subsequent results reported here.
+This asymmetry is more pronounced for letters or 1-grams, as measured by the normalized difference of Gini indices (defined as $\Delta G = 2 (G_L - G_R)/(G_L + G_R)$ where $G_L$ and $G_R$ are the Gini indices for the signs occurring in the left and right terminal positions, respectively) for the two terminal positions, $\Delta G = -0.50$ (with $95\%$ bootstrap confidence intervals [$-0.48,-0.51$]; for details see Methods), than for 2-grams ($\Delta G = -0.25$, $95\%$ bootstrap confidence intervals [$-0.247,-0.254$]) and becomes even less noticeable for higher-order $n$-grams.
+We have therefore focused our analysis on using 1-grams for the subsequent results reported here.